akshaykurhekar/Deploy_React_WebApp/README.md

    I recommend exploring the GitHub repository once again at this point.
    When I did that, I noticed that a master branch now existed, and it contained the app's source code.
    So, the master branch held the source code, and the gh-pages branch held the built app code.

+## Last Step

+ check link of your hosted repo on your terminal / cmd
+                      OR
+   github -> repo_name -> setting ->